-The Rector is the executive head of the University.
-He is appointed to this post by the President of the Republic on the basis of a nomination by the Academic Senate of the University, to which he is accountable for the performance of his office.
-The Rector presents drafts of internal regulations, budgets, fundamental policy documents (long-term plans), evaluations of compliance with plans (annual reports), and other documents and decisions concerning the whole University to the Academic Senate.
+The rector is accountable for the performance of his or her office.
+The rector presents the following to the Academic Senate: drafts of internal regulations, budgets, fundamental policy documents (constituting long-term plans), evaluations of compliance with plans (annual reports), and other documents and decisions concerning the University.

-The Academic Senate of the University is its supreme self-governing representative academic body.
-According to the law it must have at least eleven members, of whom at least one-third, but not more than one-half, must be students.
-Members of the Academic Senate of a Czech public higher education institution are elected in a direct secret ballot by the members of the academic community from their own ranks.
 The Academic Senate nominates a candidate for Rector to the President of the Republic, approves draft internal regulations, draft budgets, long-term plans, annual reports and other proposals submitted by the Rector.
-The Senate expresses its position on the Rector’s nomination of members of the University Research Board and of members of the Rector’s Collegium (the Vice-Rectors).
+The Senate expresses its position on the rector’s nomination of members of the University Research Board and of members of the Rector’s Board (Vice-Rectors).

-The Research Board of the University is a self-governing academic body with powers applying especially to the research and other creative activities performed by a public higher education institution.
-The Research Board is chaired by the Rector, who appoints the remaining members subject to approval by the Academic Senate.
+of the University is a self-governing academic body overseeing research and other creative activities performed by the University as a public higher education institution.
+The Research Board is chaired by the rector and he or she appoints remaining members who are subject to approval by the Academic Senate.

-The Administrative Council is the body of a higher education institution that supervises the exercise of public interest in the activities of the institution, the observance of legislation and regulations, and the diligent management of a university’s property and assets.
+oversees that activities of the institution serve the public interest, that legislation and regulations are met and that the university’s property and assets are diligently managed.
 The remit of the Administrative Council primarily involves issuing approval for measures related to the management of property and assets.

-The Bursar is the body of a public higher education institution responsible for the finances and internal administration of the institution, who speaks on behalf of the institution within the scope defined by the relevant provision issued by the Rector.
-The Bursar is appointed by the Rector and is accountable to him for the performance of his office.
+is the body of a public higher education institution responsible for the university’s finances and internal administration, speaking on behalf of the institution within the scope defined by the relevant provision issued by the rector.
+The bursar is appointed by the rector and is accountable to the rector in the administration of his or her office.